Towards Weakly Supervised Text-to-Audio Grounding: Results

-Compared with audio pooling, text pooling has a much smaller impact on TAG performance.
-The result is shown in \Cref{tab:text_pooling}.
-Mean pooling and sum pooling achieve almost the same PSDS score while there is a clear gap in Th-AUC.
-The two pooling strategies perform similarly under the optimal threshold but mean pooling performs well in a larger scope of thresholds than sum pooling.
+First, like the previous investigation on pooling strategies~\cite{xu2023investigating}, we analyze the influence of pooling strategies on sentence-level WSTAG.
+Results are presented in the upper part of \Cref{tab:pooling_effect}.
+We keep mean pooling for text the same.
+The conclusion for the new framework aligns with that in the previous work that max pooling shows a significant advantage over other strategies.
+As analyzed in \cite{xu2023investigating}, only one frame has a non-zero gradient using max pooling so it performs better under the weakly-supervised setting where gradients are likely to be misleading.
+Then, the effect of text pooling is analyzed.
+In contrast with the finding that sum pooling performs better in \cite{xu2023investigating}, mean pooling achieves superior performance in the new framework.
+This may be attributed to the disparities in the granularity of similarity calculation in the two frameworks.
+The old framework calculates frame-word similarities so functional words affect the aggregated similarity to a large extent.
+However, the new framework directly calculates frame-phrase similarities so the model may be trained to ignore functional words when encoding phrases.
+As a result, the negative effect of mean pooling is alleviated.
+Besides, similar PSDS scores but the gap in Th-AUC scores show that the two pooling strategies perform similarly under the optimal threshold but mean pooling performs better in a larger scope of thresholds.
 This indicates that in sum pooling, models are trained to assign lower scores to positive phrase queries to reduce the score of negative captions with both positive and negative phrases, leading to their worse robustness against thresholds.